themotu/DevOpsChallenge/README.md

 5. The version of Node used to build the frontend must be 10.16+.
 6. The frontend artifacts must be placed relative to the working directory at `./web/assets/` so that the `shipyard-doc` binary produces the correct output.
+    The files that you need to copy into the conatainer are `javascripts/app.js`, `stylesheets/app.css` and the entire `images` directory.
 7. The container should run under the user `shipyardapp`, and the working directory should be that user's home directory.
 This user should be like any "normal" user under Linux, without sudo and other extra permissions.